And Then There Were None (TV series)

-And Then There Were None is a 2015 mystery thriller television serial that was first broadcast on BBC One from 26 to 28 December 2015.
+And Then There Were None is a 2015 mystery thriller television series that was first broadcast on BBC One from 26 to 28 December 2015.
 The three-part programme was adapted by Sarah Phelps and directed by Craig Viveiros and is based on Agatha Christie's 1939 novel of the same name.
 The series features an ensemble cast, including Douglas Booth, Charles Dance, Maeve Dermody, Burn Gorman, Anna Maxwell Martin, Sam Neill, Miranda Richardson, Toby Stephens, Noah Taylor, and Aidan Turner.
 The programme follows a group of strangers who are invited to an isolated island where they are murdered one by one for their past crimes.

-The serial, debuting to 6 million viewers, received critical acclaim with many praising the writing, performances, and cinematography.
+The drama, debuting to 6 million viewers, received critical acclaim with many praising the writing, performances, and cinematography.
 It also scored high ratings.

 Synopsis

-On a hot day in late August 1939, ten people, all strangers to each other, are invited to a small, isolated island off the coast of Devon, England, called Soldier's Island, by a "Mr. and Mrs. Owen".
-The guests settle in at the manor home on the island tended by two newly hired servants, a husband and wife, Mr. Thomas Rogers and Mrs. Ethel Rogers, but their hosts are absent.
-When the guests sit down to dinner, they notice the centrepiece, ten abstract art deco figurines, supposedly representing ten soldiers arranged in a circle.
-Afterward, Mr. Rogers puts on a gramophone record, from which a voice accuses everyone present of a murder.
-Shortly after this, one of the party dies from poisoning, and then more and more people are murdered, all in methods synonymous with a poem affixed in each bedroom.
-With each death, the murderer removes a figurine from the centerpiece to coincide with the rhyme's sinister disappearance of each "little soldier boy."
-The remaining people must discover who the murderer is before they run out of time and nobody remains.
+In late August 1939, eight individuals previously unknown to each other arrive on Soldier Island, a fictional, isolated island situated off the coast of Devon, England.
+They have been invited under various pretexts by a "Mr and Mrs Owen".

+Upon arrival at the island’s house, the guests discover that their hosts are absent, and they are welcomed by the recently hired caretakers, Thomas and Ethel Rogers.
+At dinner, the guests observe a table centrepiece comprising ten stylised Art Deco figurines, apparently representing ten soldiers.

+After the meal, a gramophone recording is played and an anonymous voice accuses each person present of having committed a murder.
+Soon afterwards, one of the guests dies from poisoning, followed by a series of further deaths.
+Each murder mirrors a line from a rhyme displayed in the bedrooms; and with every death, a figurine is removed from the centrepiece.